andreascaudo/escape-orbit/README.md

 ## Online Leaderboard System

 The game includes an online leaderboard system that allows players' scores to be shared across different devices.
+Only scores greater than zero are submitted to the online leaderboard.

 ### Local Development
 - The leaderboard server can run locally on Node.js with Express